-The Flybus airport shuttle picks you up at your hotel and takes you to Keflavik airport.
+Individual transfer by Flybus shuttle from your accommodation in Reykjavik to Keflavik airport.
 (50 km/31 mi)

 Please note: Total mileage without airport transfer is about 2.090 km (1.298 mi), which is an average of 299 km (186 miles) per day.